Content warning: This article discusses sexual violence.

 For her, the incident punctuated concerns that many survivors do not feel comfortable going through the College administration’s formal disciplinary process.
 “There are such limited resources for survivors on campus, not only in terms of support but in terms of seeking justice,” she said, giving the example that survivors who go through the disciplinary process are sometimes permitted to talk only to specific designated individuals.
 She noted that some survivors have even found the reporting process re-traumatizing.
 This was part of Hatanaka’s reasoning for understanding why some might have initially supported the account.
 “It can be viewed as another way to subvert the system and structure that limits student work around sexual violence,” she said.

 There is widespread hope that this incident could have the potential to alter how sexual assault is discussed on campus, and Hatanaka and Bossong both emphasized that serious changes need to be made.
-Hatanaka discussed a necessity to move away from a “bad seed rhetoric” in which perpetrators are framed as mere outliers who can be summarily eliminated from a community.
+Hatanaka discussed a necessity to move away from a “bad seed rhetoric” in which instances of sexual violence are perpetrated by singular evil individuals without addressing the larger systemic structures that protect perpetrators and have a culture of complicity in our community.
 “I would prefer to have a continual and honest conversation throughout Williams about complicity in sexual violence and rape culture on campus,” Hatanaka said.

 Additionally, Bossong stated, “Restorative justice practice would suggest that to fully understand how to repair harm, we have to understand the extent and impact of it.
 We recognize this most clearly for people most immediately harmed, but it also ripples out to friends, to family, to partners, to teammates, to people who have to reorganize their relationships and lives because of violence and harassment.”
 For both, though, progress is impossible without placing honest and thoughtful conversation at the forefront of daily life.